lukebrandonfarrell/voltra/README.md

 - **Familiar Styling**: Use React Native style props and ordered SwiftUI modifiers in one place.

-- **Type-Safe & Developer-Friendly**: The VoltraUI schema, hooks, and examples ship with TypeScript definitions, tests, and docs so AI coding agents stay productive.
+- **Type-Safe & Developer-Friendly**: The Voltra schema, hooks, and examples ship with TypeScript definitions, tests, and docs so AI coding agents stay productive.

 - **Works With Your Setup**: Compatible with Expo Dev Client and bare React Native projects.
 The config plugin automatically wires iOS extension targets for you.